 Ana shook her hand from side to side in “so-so” motion.
 “I wouldn’t mind, but that is not my main goal in life.”

 “I do want to,” Damien said.
-“I just do not understand how you can stand to practice a handful of basic spells over and over again for hours at a time.
+“I just don’t understand how you can stand to practice a handful of basic spells over and over again for hours at a time.
 Don’t you get bored?”

 “It’s not boring.
 I don’t just cast them by rote again and again.
 I’m always trying to improve some facet of my Will—my clarity, or explosiveness, or endurance—or I’m testing out different ways to think about how the spell effect is achieved, or competing against myself to stretch the limits by changing the parameters of the exercise in different ways.
 I don’t just do the exact same thing a million times in a row.
-That’s not how you grow.”
+That would be boring.”

-Ana’s eyes had glazed over, but Damien actually found this interesting, and would have pumped Sebastien for more ideas of things to try during his own practice, but they had arrived at the classroom, and Ana was having none of it.
+Ana’s eyes had glazed over, but Damien found this interesting and would have pumped Sebastien for more ideas of things to try during his own practice, but they had arrived at the classroom, and Ana was having none of it.

 Damien blinked.
 He mentally repeated what she had just said, trying to absorb the shock.
 Slowly, a grin stretched across his face.
 “Are we going to make those bastards as miserable as possible while seating you on the throne?”

 Ana crossed her arms, cocking one hip out.
 “Of course.”

 Sebastien waved them over to the main table, where he was already setting up Professor Lacer’s illusion spell exercise.
 “I have yet to hear the details of this plan, and I warn you, I’ll be the one to decide if it’s viable.”